Quantifying Ocular Surface Changes with Contact Lens Wear: Results

+Since we are accounting for the relative difference of pressure in $rel_p$, the vertical axis of Figure~\ref{fig:material_props}{\bf B} can be interpreted as a multiplication factor, positive or negative, to the maximum magnitude of $p$ predicted in the baseline scenario $\mathrm{E}=1/2$.
 We can see that the magnitude of $rel_p$ increases as $\mathrm{E}$ increases.
-We find, for example, when $\mathrm{E}=50$ the change in suction pressure can be at most $86$ times at the center of the eye and $109$ times at the limbus compared to $\mathrm{E}=1/2$.
+For example, we find that when $\mathrm{E}=50$, the change in suction pressure can be at most $86$ times at the center of the eye and $109$ times at the limbus compared to $\mathrm{E}=1/2$.
 In the corneal region, the suction pressure change is large and positive.
 Consequently, the compression/flattening of the ocular surface increases as $\mathrm{E}$ increases.
+Recall that a positive suction pressure pushes downward on the ocular surface.
 The range of $\mathrm{E}$ for currently manufactured soft contact lens materials and measurements of the ocular surface material properties is $0.5$ to $10$.
-Therefore, in the range of $\mathrm{E}$ from $0.5$ to $10$, as the contact lens becomes more stiffer relative to the eye, the ocular deformations can cause at most a $17\%$ change to the contact lens suction pressure.
+Therefore, in the range of $\mathrm{E}$ from $0.5$ to $10$, as the contact lens becomes more stiffer relative to the eye, the ocular deformations can cause a change in the suction pressure of at most $17$ times when compared to $\mathrm{E}=1/2$.

 Figure~\ref{fig:material_props}{\bf C} illustrates the effect of $\mathrm{E}$ on the ocular surface stresses.
-The relative difference of the effective stress is computed as
+The relative difference of the effective stress is computed as follows: